-She has exhibited this year 2020 at Bloomsbury Galllery, Central London and Maddox Gallery, Mayfair and JD Malat Gallery Mayfair, London as well as in Los Angeles and with Camden Art Council.
+She has exhibited this year 2020 at Bloomsbury Gallery, Central London, Maddox Gallery, Mayfair and JD Malat Gallery Mayfair, London as well as in Los Angeles and Camden Art Council.
 She also exhibited at The Art Plug Powerhouse, at Art Basel for Miami art week, Florida 2019 creating a 10ft x 10ft interactive room and successfully selling her paintings at the gallery above contributing to the Best Buddies Charity organisation.
-Graceland designed artwork for a well known producer and her Artwork and a motion screen was also displayed at the biggest club in Miami.
+Graceland designed artwork for a well known producer, her Artwork and a motion screen was also displayed at the biggest club in Miami.

 "How often do you think about the way you think?
 To me, Mental health is one of the most important things in life, and I will never understand why they don’t teach kids about the signs in school.
 Through my stresses of life I had to research and teach myself about my feelings until I got the hang of why I was feeling the way I did.
 And I can honestly say to this day my anxiety is minimal and under control.

 Sometimes I help people who have experienced the same thing as me and I think everyone should do the same.
 If your brain is muddled and cloudy your life and interactions with people will be the same.
-If we want to change the world it begins with peoples mental health."
+If we want to change the world it begins with mental health."

 Graceland London is supporting mental health charities through her artwork and products.
-Donating a painting in aid of NHS 'Heroes, Help them Help us charilty via Maddox Gallery during the covid-19 crisis to help support the welfare and wellbeing of NHS staff titled "Art for Heroes".
+Donating a painting in aid of NHS 'Heroes, Help them Help us charity via 'Art for Heroes' Maddox Gallery during the CoVid-19 crisis to help support the welfare and well being of NHS staff.